ibm-cloud-docs/pattern-vpc-security/threat-investigation-and-respone-domain.md

 ### Options
 {: #detection-options}

  - NexGen Firewalls - This detection option can be deployed in public access situations at the edge.
 This option can also be deployed in private access situations where customers want an additional level of threat detection to whatever security maybe on-prem.
-Finally, this option can be deployed in conjunction with {{site.data.keyword.cis_short_notm}} in certain situations
+Finally, this option can be deployed in conjunction with {{site.data.keyword.cis_short_notm}} in certain situations.
  - {{site.data.keyword.cis_full_notm}} -  This detection option can be deployed in public access situations at the edge.
 But this option in public environments is typically used where broader Content Delivery Networking (CDN) capabilities are needed.
-Customers would not necessarily deploy this in private situations and where content delivery network capabilities are not needed
+Customers would not necessarily deploy this in private situations and where content delivery network capabilities are not needed.
  - Cloud Workload Protection - This detection option can be deployed where customers are using or will use {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.compliance_long}} This option may be needed where a customer just needs endpoint security, and particularly in public access environments.

 ### Best practices